 Unhurried pace suited to those who enjoy tranquillity

-By virtue of its geography, with endless lakes and small hill ranges, and the temperamental nature of the original Celtic settlers, Ulster was, it seems, ‘a place apart’ from early times.
-While the Normans made headway in the east of the province, western Ulster remained unconquered.
+By virtue of its geography, with endless lakes and small hill ranges, and the temperamental nature of the original Celtic settlers, Ulster was ‘a place apart’ from early times.
+While the Normans made headway in the east of the province, west Ulster remained unconquered.
 All changed with the ‘Plantation of Ulster’ initiated by James I (and VI) when long established links with Scotland were reinforced by the arrival of large numbers of new settlers.
-The consequent dynamic of Ulster’s economic, political and cultural development has created reverberations which to the outside eye may seem impenetrable, even intractable.
+The consequent dynamic of Ulster’s economic, political and cultural development has created reverberations which to the outside eye and ear may seem impenetrable, even intractable.
 Yet, its history is remarkable, one which we shall explore via its literature, architecture, art and horticulture.

-Within easy reach of Belfast we shall visit a series of remarkable houses and gardens, some of them privately.
-Castle Ward is literally divided in two down the middle, one part Classical, the other ‘Gothick’.
-Glenarm Castle is the seat of the Earls of Antrim and is full of historic interest.
-Hillsborough is the official residence of the Secretary of State for Northern Ireland.
+Within easy reach of Belfast we shall visit a series of remarkable houses and gardens.
+Castle Ward is literally divided down the middle, one part Classical, the other ‘Gothick’.
+Hillsborough is the official residence of the Secretary of State for Northern Ireland and has an important art collection.
 Mount Stewart House and Gardens are truly outstanding and we shall spend a day there.

-We spend three nights in Belfast at the 4* Fitzwilliam Hotel situated in the city centre and four nights near Enniskillen at Belle Isle Castle, a private country house set in wonderful lakeside parkland, a serene environment.
+We spend three nights in Belfast at the 4* Fitzwilliam Hotel situated in the city centre and four nights near Enniskillen at Belle Isle Castle, a private country house which is part of the Abercorn Estates, adapted for exclusive group lets and set amidst wonderful lakeside parkland - truly, a serene environment. s

 Day by day